Vishwasrnayak/Deploy-a-Django-web-app-on-Amazon-EC2/README.md

 This will create all the migrations file (database migrations) required to run this App.

-Now, to apply this migrations run the following command
+Now, to apply this migrations run the following commands
 ```bash
 python3 manage.py migrate
 ```